 - short centering meditation (preparation) prior to the reading.

 Afterwards, the real meat resides in the approach and clarity with which one approaches the reading.
 Herein enters the tabula rasa, as one slides into the moment, letting the surroundings, the cards (or divination tool), take precedence.
-This equates, in my experience, to the embodied experience.
+This corresponds to, for me, the embodied experience.

-I share this for two reasons.
-First, it is to further add that this approach to divination, by extrapolating from the method as well, enhances one’s engagement with life.
-It allows for a flow to prevail over whatever might be occurring around us and influencing our thoughts.
-Such a great amount of what we feel and consequently create with our thoughts are constructs, social, cultural, political, and everything else in between.
-When you practice being in the moment, your surroundings and the construction of your landscape, vis-à-vis your self, becomes clearer and you are better equipped to sift through these constructs, yours and those of others.
+Divining has the potential to enhance one’s engagement with life because it allows for a flow to prevail between what we see/feel and our self, over whatever might be occurring around us and influencing our thoughts.
+Such a great amount of what we see/feel and consequently create with our thoughts are constructs, social, cultural, political, and everything else in between.
+When you practice being in the moment, in your surroundings, and in the landscape, vis-à-vis your self, your judgement and discernment becomes clearer and you are better equipped to sift through constructs, yours and those of others.
 In this case, with the precision of a torero.

 Hydromancy.
 This is an old -mantic art, and different approaches can be found, for example, in the Hygromanteia or The Magical Treatise of Solomon.* I will give you my current layman approach.